higherkindness/mu-haskell/docs/docs/grpc.md

    let config = grpcClientConfigSimple "127.0.0.1" 1234 False
 -  Right client <- setupGrpcClient' config
 +  Right grpcClient <- setupGrpcClient' config
-+  let client = buildService @Service @"" grpcClient
-   args <- getArgs
++  let client = buildService @Service "/grpc" grpcClient args <- getArgs
 ```

-Instead of building our client directly, we can use `TypeApplications` to call `buildService` to create the actual gRPC client.
-(You can also use `ScopedTypeVariables` and something like `(Proxy :: Proxy Service)` but it's a bit more verbose).
+Instead of building our client directly, we need to call `buildService` (and enable `TypeApplications`) to create the actual gRPC client.
+If you don't like `TypeApplications`, it is also possible to use a combination of `ScopedTypeVariables` and something like `(Proxy :: Proxy Service)` to achieve the same result, but it's a bit more verbose and we _encourge you<sup>1</sup>_ to use `TypeApplications`  instead. 😉

+That string (or `ByteString`) as a second argument to `buildService` corresponds to the route of the service.

 After that, let's have a look at an example implementation of the three service calls: